-Southampton is a fairly easy city to get around, once you have an eye for the place and understand the layout with the help of some local landmarks you will be able to get round with ease.
+Southampton is a fairly simple location to get around, once you have your bearings and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
 You can cover a lot of the city on foot but ensure not to venture into unknown territory at night.
-If you wish to cover larger distances across Southampton there are other ways to get around.
-There is a good network of buses that passes can be bought to cover you for multiple journeys.
-If you need flexible transport you can rent a car in Southampton, there is also the alternative to use Southampton Taxis, where a knowledgeable driver can offer ideas for places to visit.
-Whichever way you plan to explore Southampton make sure you see as much of the city as your can.
+If you wish to cover larger distances across Southampton there are a number of transport options.
+There is a city wide bus system where passes can be bought to include multiple trips.
+If you are in a larger party, it might be better to use a Rental Car in Southampton, there is also the alternative to use Southampton Taxis, but be aware of slow moving traffic at rush hour.
+What ever method you use to explore Southampton ensure you see as much of it as you can.

 If you are staying in Southampton for a great period you will need to find a place to stay.
 Southampton offers a broad range of places to stay these includes high end, deluxed locations to more modest hotels, B&Bs and hostels.
 If you are a business traveller ensure that the hotel you pick has the business facilites that suit your needs, check the area location is good as traffic in Southampton may result in problems at certain times.
 If you are seeking out more luxury accommodation there is a selection of top independent and chain hotels.
 Southampton also offers an excellent array of lower star hotel options that provide simple but functional facilities for visitors to the city.
 If you are visiting on a small budget there is a number of guest houses and hotels in the area which are a fine place to sleep overnight.
 Whatever accommodation type you select in Southampton try and make time to see if any bargains exists on a wide array of travel web sites, often when there is a big event on in town.

 1. The Blue Keys